12Sapphire/12Sapphire.github.io/README.md

 I made a project with a IR receiver and IR remote control that prints something on Arduino IDE serial monitor.
 I also made one with a tilt ball switch that lights up a led and turns on a buzzer if anyone touches the project.

 After a few months I decided to get a Raspberry Pi car from Freenove.
 After preparing it, I had a lot of fun... for some days.
-But then the load button gave up and only the motor worked, and then the power button gave up and it completly stopped working.
+But then the load button gave up and only the motor worked, and then the power button gave up and it completely stopped working.
 I still don't know how to fix it yet.